 Beyond government reimbursement programs, there are two federal tax credits associated with educational expenses the American Opportunity Credit and the Lifetime Learning Credit.

 The American Opportunity Credit provides up to a $2,500 credit per student for qualified tuition and fees paid during the first two years of higher education.
 The student must seek a degree and meet other requirements.

-The Lifetime Learning Credit is available for 20 percent of tuition expenses (up to a maximum of $4,000) per tax return for courses students take to acquire or improve job skills).
+The Lifetime Learning Credit is available for 20 percent of the first $10,000 of tuition expenses (up to a maximum of $2,000) per tax return for courses students take to acquire or improve job skills.
 Unlike the American Opportunity Credit , the Lifetime Learning Credit is available for an unlimited number of years, and students do not have to seek a degree to qualify for it.

 NOTE: You cannot claim the American Opportunity and Lifetime Learning Credits for the same student in the same year.
 You also cannot claim any of the credits if you claim a tuition and fees deduction for the same student in the same year.
 To qualify for an education credit, you must pay post-secondary tuition and certain related expenses for yourself, your spouse or your dependent.
 The credit may be claimed by the parent or the student, but not by both.
 Students who are claimed as a dependent cannot claim the credit.

 In closing, consider prepaying a January tuition payment by Dec.
 31. Doing so will increase the amount of annual tuition that can be claimed under the Hope or Lifetime Learning credits, as well as the Tuition and Fees Deduction.